PrintersForAnts/Crucible/README.md

 ## Work in Progress

-Please bear in mind that this is a WIP - please be patient as the existing design is improved upon.
+Please bear in mind that this is a WIP - please be patient as the existing design is improved upon and stay up to date at the [Discord channel](https://discord.gg/UQzPxNhA92).

 ## Key Points

-Goals for this project:
+**Goals for this project:**

 * Merge V0 with Trident
 * Maintain V0 build volume
 * Allow for conversions with minimal added cost